torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 Model Types
 ===========
 What do we mean when we say types?
 Well in a Grapple context, a type is descriptor function that tells grapple what type a Django Models field is represented by in GraphQL.

 The field types below are simple to use and all work in the same way.
 We have created a bunch of built-in types for you to use in but you can always create your own using [Graphene](https://github.com/graphql-python/graphene) (Grapples underlying library) and take advantage of Grapple's generic ``GraphQLField`` type.

 GraphQLString
 -------------
 .. module:: grapple.models
-.. class:: GraphQLString(field_name)
+.. class:: GraphQLString(field_name, required=False)

     A basic field type is string.
 Commonly used for CharField, TextField, UrlField or any other Django field that returns a string as it's value.

     .. attribute:: GraphQLString.field_name

         This is the name of the class property used in your model definition.

+    .. attribute:: GraphQLString.required

+        Represents the field as non-nullable in the schema, This promises the client that it will have a value returned.

     In your models.py:
     ::